 I grew up dancing at my mother’s studio in New York, The Adele Johnson School of Performing Arts.
-She didn’t dance but my older sister, Mary Louise did.

 I have eight siblings and we all know how to do a basic tap time step.